chef-boneyard/chef-web-docs-2016/includes_resources/includes_resource_cookbook_file_attributes.rst

    * - ``rights``
      - |windows| only. |rights windows security|
    * - ``source``
      - The location of a file in the ``/files`` directory in a cookbook located in the |chef repo|.
 Can be used to distribute specific files to specific platforms (see the section "File Specificity", below).
-Default value: basename of ``name``.
+Default value: the ``name`` of the resource block (see Syntax section above).

 .. note:: Use the ``owner`` and ``right`` attributes and avoid the ``group`` and ``mode`` attributes whenever possible.
 The ``group`` and ``mode`` attributes are not true |windows| concepts and are provided more for backward compatibility than for best practice.